Exercise During Pregnancy: Don’t Sweat It

 Only a decade later, though, ACOG already bagged these parameters^^ altogether (whyyy is anyone still talking about the heart rate thing???); and at the beginning of the new millenium, ACOG announced that the best advice for exercising during pregnancy was this:

 “Pregnant women are now encouraged to follow general adult recommendations for PA [physical activity].”

 Well now, isn’t that refreshing.

-The most recent ACOG Committee Opinion on exercise during pregnancy (from 2020) reiterates that exercise carries important health benefits for all women throughout the entire life cycle (improved physical fitness and weight management, better mental and emotional well-being, decreased chances of diabetes, etc.).
+The 2020 ACOG Committee Opinion on exercise during pregnancy reiterates that exercise carries important health benefits for all women throughout the entire life cycle (improved physical fitness and weight management, better mental and emotional well-being, decreased chances of diabetes, etc.).
 There are also a handful of pregnancy-specific benefits, like reduced risk of gestational diabetes and hypertension or fewer problems with varicose veins, incontinence, and heartburn.
 It might even slightly lower the chances of cesarean delivery.

 ACOG makes it perfectly clear: exercise is SAFE and beneficial for any normal pregnancy, so much so that pregnancy is even a great time to start exercising if you haven’t been.

 The Latest on Bedrest

 BTW, there is virtually no reason that you or any of your pregnant friends should be on bed rest.
 Here’s what ACOG says: “several reviews have determined that there is no credible evidence to prescribe bed rest in pregnancy… bed rest is not effective for the prevention of preterm birth and should not be routinely recommended.”